rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 categories = ["synchronize"]
 +++

-The new feature in version 2.2.4 of RsyncUI is *deep links*.
-Deep links enables direct access to application features by using URL links.
-By using deep links, enables by one click, to excute *an estimate and synchronize action* in one go.
-Utilizing  deep links in RsyncUI is *grouping together* actions which normally are two ore more actions activated by user input.
-There is several examples of URLs in "URLs Notepad".
+The latest feature introduced in version 2.2.4 of RsyncUI is the implementation of "deep links."
+Deep links facilitate direct access to application features via URL links.
+By utilizing deep links, users can execute an estimate and synchronize actions in a single click.
+Deep links in RsyncUI enable the grouping of actions that typically require multiple user inputs.

-**Note**: please be aware there is a one second delay after initiating any URL-task, both from external URL link and by RsyncUI.
+For reference, please note that there is a one-second delay incurred after initiating any URL-related task, whether initiated from an external URL link or through RsyncUI.

 There are two methods of using deep links: